 Fig. 5.
 The transition path of provinces within each convergence club, 2008-2020

-The convergence in club 2 is due to a combination of real wage declines in mining-based provinces (e.g., East Kalimantan, Papua, and West Papua) and improved conditions in the industrialized province of West Java and the newly established province of North Kalimantan.
-Similarly, the consistent growth of real wages in Java's other two industrialized provinces (Central Java and East Java, respectively, with manufacturing shares of 30% and 34% of GDP) dominates the club 3 convergence process.
-On the other hand, wage condition in East Nusa Tenggara continues to decline.
-Agriculture's prolonged dominance – most of which is low-tech and subsistence-oriented – plays a significant role in this phenomenon (Decent Work Profile East Nusa Tenggara, 2013).
+The convergence in club 2 is due to a combination of real wage decline in mining-based provinces (e.g., East Kalimantan, Papua, and West Papua) and improved conditions in the industrialised province of West Java and the newly established province of North Kalimantan.
+Similarly, the consistent growth of real wages in Java's other two industrialised provinces (Central Java and East Java, with manufacturing shares of 30% and 34% of GDP, respectively) dominates the club 3 convergence process.
+Conversely, the wage condition in East Nusa Tenggara continues to decline.
+Agriculture's prolonged dominance – most of which is low-tech and subsistence-oriented, plays a significant role in this phenomenon (Decent Work Profile East Nusa Tenggara, 2013).

-Finally, we visualize the geographical distribution of club convergence in Fig 6.
+Finally, we visualised the geographical distribution of club convergence in Fig. 6.
 It is worth noting that we capture geographical effects of club convergence (Barro et al., 1991; Quah, 1996), similar to what has been documented in the study of Aginta et al. (2020) and Aginta (2021) when studying regional income and price convergence in Indonesia.
-These geographical effects are apparent in Sumatra island, where a province and its neighboring provinces are clustered in the same club (club 3).
-A similar pattern is also observed in the distribution of club 2 (in Kalimantan and Papua island) and club 1 (where Jakarta and its neighbor Banten clustered together).
+These geographical effects are apparent on Sumatra Island, where a province and its neighbouring provinces are clustered in the same club (club 3).
+A similar pattern is also observed in the distribution of club 2 (in Kalimantan and Papua islands) and club 1 (where Jakarta and its neighbour Banten clustered together).

 Fig. 6.
 The geographical distribution of club convergence

-The club convergence test results show the presence of a persistent gap in regional real wage across Indonesian provinces.
-The results also reflect wage rigidity as well as heterogeneity in macroeconomic and labor market conditions across provinces.
-However, by this far we do not know which components of macroeconomic and labor market conditions explain regional wage disparity across Indonesian provinces.
-Therefore, in the next section, we investigate the important factors that contribute to the persistent regional wage disparity.
+The club convergence test results show the presence of a persistent gap in regional real wages across Indonesian provinces.
+The results also reflect wage rigidity and heterogeneity in macroeconomic and labour market conditions across provinces.
+However, to date, we do not know which components of macroeconomic and labour market conditions explain regional wage disparity across Indonesian provinces.
+Therefore, in the following section, we investigate the important factors contributing to persistent regional wage disparity.
 More specifically, we aim to provide empirical evidence to address the following question: what regional factors influence the formation of club convergence?

 Factors influencing the club convergence

-In this section, we examine and discuss important conditioning factors that theoretically influence club convergence formation.
-The club convergence hypothesis puts a large weight on the crucial roles of the initial condition and structural characteristics in influencing the convergence process; that is, countries or regions will only converge to a common steady-state if they depart from similar initial conditions and share same structural characteristics (Galor, 1996).
-Therefore, in addition to the level of real wage in 2008 to control for the initial condition, we also include sectoral and labor market indicators to capture the role of structural characteristics in club convergence formation.
-Not only to be consistent with the theoretical foundation of convergence framework, the selection of variables in our ordered logit model is also comparable with previous club convergence studies (Bartkowska & Riedl, 2012; Cutrini, 2019; Von Lyncker & Thoennessen, 2017).
+This section examines and discusses the important conditioning factors that theoretically influence club convergence formation.
+The club convergence hypothesis places a considerable weight on the crucial roles of the initial condition and structural characteristics in influencing the convergence process; that is, countries or regions will only converge to a common steady state if they depart from similar initial conditions and share the same structural characteristics (Galor, 1996).
+Therefore, in addition to the level of real wage in 2008 to control for the initial condition, we also include sectoral and labour market indicators to capture the role of structural characteristics in club convergence formation.
+To be consistent with the theoretical foundation of the convergence framework, the selection of variables in our ordered logit model is also comparable with previous club convergence studies (Bartkowska & Riedl, 2012; Cutrini, 2019; Von Lyncker & Thoennessen, 2017).

 The ordered logit specification requires variables to be explained in an ordinal manner (McKelvey & Zavoina, 1975).
-Hence, we re-arrange the clubs by using the wage level of each club as a reference to order the clubs from club 1, club 2, and club 3 as high-wage, middle-wage, and low-wage clubs, respectively.
-Finally, as in previous literature, we use these ordered clubs as the dependent variable of the regression while independent variables consist of main factors that theoretically influence club convergence.
-Table 3 contains the definition and sources of variables.
+Hence, we re-arrange the clubs by using the wage level of each club as a reference to order the clubs from 1, 2, and 3 as high -,middle -, and low-wage clubs, respectively.
+Finally, as in the previous literature, we use these ordered clubs as the dependent variable of the regression, while independent variables consist of the main factors that theoretically influence club convergence.
+Table 3 contains the definitions and sources of the variables.

 Table 3.
 Variables in ordered logit estimation